 Originally bred in Switzerland, the St Bernard truly is a saint, bred as a rescue dog for the hospice of St Bernard Pass on the Italian-Swiss border.
 Similar to the English Mastiff, they are very hefty in size and height, standing between 28 and 30 inches tall and weighing around 140-180 pounds.
 They have adorable happy faces and are incredibly loyal to their owners, making wonderful family dogs and very friendly to children.
 Kindness is in their nature so they’re also generally very good with other animals too.

-Those are the top five biggest dog breeds in the world.
+Those are the top seven biggest dog breeds in the world.
 Other include variations of the Mastiff including the French Mastiff, Neapolitan Mastiff, and the Dogue de Bordeuax.
 Which one is your favorite?
 Let us know on Facebook or Twitter.

 Sarah is a freelance writer and marketer, covering a variety of topics from lifestyle and fitness to sustainability and travel.
 When she’s not writing, she can be found relaxing with a cuppa and a cute doggo snoozing on her lap!